majkizbajki/stack-overflow-tags/README.md

 ## How to open the project?

-First, run the development server:
+First, run the development server (remember to include the .env file in the root directory):

 ```bash
 npm run dev